Komodo/komodo-website/src/pages/blog/2014-07/workspace-save-and-restore-macro.html.md

 ## The Macro

-This is a startup macro (set to trigger when Komodo starts up) that injects a menu element ("Workspace") at startup into the Tools menu, allowing users to save a current workspace(all the currently open files).

-## About

-This is a pretty interesting macro, not only for utility but for learning.
-I've dug into some different aspects of Komodo that I haven't played with before or had littler experience with:
+This is a startup macro (set to trigger when Komodo starts up) that injects a menu element ("Workspace") at startup into the Tools menu, allowing users to save the current workspace (all the currently opened files) and restore previously saved ones.
+It made for a pretty interesting macro, not only for utility but also for learning.
+I've dug into some different aspects of Komodo that I haven't played with before or had less experience with:

 1. [ko.filepicker](https://github.com/Komodo/KomodoEdit/blob/679c4465020309259cf95d0765962d6f785c2423/src/chrome/komodo/content/library/filepickers.p.js)
 to using native file save/open dialogs.

 2. [koFileEx](https://github.com/Komodo/KomodoEdit/blob/d3e7786b103c943b8af573b8c118ebf2dc347c8d/src/views/koFileEx.py)
 to programmatically generate files.
 3. Exploring ko.views.manager in the JS Shell in the Komodo Extension Developer Add-on to see what information I could get from my open documents.

 4. Using Komodos Dom Inspector to find necessary elements in the Tools menu to then use the [xtk.domutils](https://github.com/Komodo/KomodoEdit/blob/d3e7786b103c943b8af573b8c118ebf2dc347c8d/src/chrome/xtk/content/domutils.js) to create and append my new menu elements into the Komodo UI.

-## Running
+## Installation

 To install the macro simply hit the "View Resource" and "Install Instructions" links below.